Mold Removal Cost – What You Can Expect To Pay

 The remediation cost of a crawlspace can really vary.
 It could average as little as $500 or as much as $4,000.
 If the attic and wall ducts are involved, the cost for those generally ranges from $2,000 to $6,000.
 If your home has been flooded and the mold is all throughout it, there is much more that has to be done.
 This could drive your remediation cost up to $10,000 to $30,000 – and it could even go higher, depending on the size of your home.

 When you’re considering insurance, make sure you get something that will cover at least part of the remediation cost if you live in a flood zone (we’ve got some tips on handling water damage claims).
 Most consumers don’t have that kind of money to spend out of pocket, and you probably don’t, either.
 Even though you’ll have an idea of how much something should cost, be sure to shop around.
 The first company you find might not be the best one for your needs.
 The price may be different, and you also have to pay attention to the credentials.

 You want people who’ve been removing mold (especially black mold) for a while, not new people who aren’t sure about the job.
 You’ll also want to see if there is some kind of guarantee offered – and there should be.
 You don’t want to find out that the people didn’t do their jobs properly and the mold has come back, only to be told that there is nothing that can be done until you pay more money.

-When you find a company where you feel comfortable with the people, the work ethic, the guarantee, and the remediation cost, you’ll be able to get the mold removed from your home and you and your family can get back to enjoying your lives.
+When you find a company where you feel comfortable with the people, the work ethic, the guarantee, and the remediation cost that fit with your personal finances, you’ll be able to get the mold removed from your home and you and your family can get back to enjoying your lives.
 You’ll be much healthier, and your home will be a safer place to be.